-Grand Lake consistently ranks in the top 10 for snowmobile destinations in the United States and has earned the title of the "Snowmobile Capital of Colorado."™ This is in large part due to their 300 miles of trails and numerous play areas available for all abilities.
+Grand Lake consistently ranks in the top 10 for snowmobile destinations in the United States and has earned the title of the Snowmobile Capital of Colorado™.
+This is in large part due to its 300 miles of trails and its numerous play areas suitable for all abilities.
 The town is so smitten with snowmobiles that you can even ride down the streets of Grand Lake legally.
-For more information call 970-627-3402 or visit the chamber's website.
+For more information, call 970-627-3402 or visit the chamber's website.

 The Winter Park and Fraser Snowmobile Trails are located in the Arapaho National Forest on the east and west side of Highway 40 near the towns of Fraser and Winter Park.
-The area offers a variety of riding, from trail riding to meadows, and steep mountain play areas.
-For more information call 970-726-4118 or visit the chamber's website.
+The area offers a variety of riding, from trail riding to meadows and steep mountain play areas.
+For more information, call 970-726-4118 or visit the chamber's website.

 Ready for your first snowmobile adventure in Grand County?
-Check out our beginners guide to find out what to bring, where to go and more.
+Check out our beginner's guide to find out what to bring, where to go and more.